dd-25/lets_hack/README.md

 ---

+---

-## 📁 License
+## 📜 License

-This project is licensed for personal use and **not intended for commercial or malicious use**.
-You are free to view the code and learn from it, but do so responsibly.
+Licensed under a modified [MIT License](./LICENSE) — for **personal and educational use only**.
+Please do not use this app for commercial, malicious, or unauthorized purposes.

 ---